Rofaida1/Bash-Based-Database-Management-System-DBMS-ITI/README.md

 -Project Overview:
   The system will offer a graphical user interface (GUI) through a menu-driven application.
 Users will have access to a range of functionalities through this GUI.

--Main Menu Options:
+1- Main Menu Options:

-1- Create a New Database
+- Create a New Database
-2- Listing Databases
+- Listing Databases
-3- Connect to a Database
+- Connect to a Database
-4- Delete an Existing Database
+- Delete an Existing Database

--Table Operations Menu:
+2- Table Operations Menu:

 1. Create a New Table
 2. View Tables in a Database